 But those in low- and middle-income countries are not so fortunate.
 They bear the brunt of almost all the cancers, disease and other afflictions caused by pollution.
 Children are especially vulnerable.

 Fortunately, the Global Alliance for Health and Pollution connects needy nations with sources who can help.
 “GAHP exists so countries don’t have to deal with pollution on their own,” according to Richard Fuller, president of Blacksmith Institute for a Pure Earth, one of the NGO’s partners.
 “There are terrific results where countries have done the right things,” adds Stephan Robinson of Green Cross Switzerland.

-The new year is here and you’re determined to be more durable.
-To do what Merriam-Webster defines as “staying strong and in good condition over a long period of time,” you also want to spend no money and hardly any thought – which is all possible when you Continue reading
+So you’re determined to be more durable.
+To do what Merriam-Webster defines as “staying strong and in good condition over a long period of time,” you also want to spend no money and hardly any thought – which is all possible when you Continue reading →

 Sometimes, fate needs to knock you right over to get you to pay attention.
 That’s what it took for me to be mindful.

 It was a winter Saturday morning and I was ready to tackle a long list of home projects, when I took a last peek at my email.
 A town meeting popped up and suddenly I had to be there.
 I figured I could also get some exercise if I rode my bike.

 The week had been sunny and I was confident the snow that had been covering the trail had melted.
 I grabbed my foldable, filled the tires and quickly assembled the frame.
 The latch for the handlebars didn’t look quite right, but it felt secure so I was off and rolling.

 Finding the meeting less than scintillating, I grew antsy and was soon rushing back toward home.

 By then, the trail was more crowded.
 Up ahead were a duo of walkers and a small patch of ice.
 But as I tried to pass between them, my handlebars buckled and I crashed to the pavement.